 Beyond containing state-of-the-art technology, the Collaboration Space will also provide an environment for researchers, athletic trainers, strength and conditioning coaches, clinicians and industry partners with a broad array of expertise to network, collaborate and contribute meaningfully to the advancement of understanding athletic human performance and safety.
 The open office area that takes up the majority of the north end of the Collaborative Space is designed for maximum flexibility.
 A moveable wall system allows for a variety of configurations for office and meeting space.
 A key component of the research facility is the opportunity for the open exchange of ideas between affiliates and members of the University.
 The workspace configuration allows for open and flexible collaboration areas for casual interaction and brainstorming.
 An extensive office area will allow for modular meeting and workspace fitted to support standard conferencing, teleconferencing, classroom/seminar presentation, and video conference seating arrangements.

-Director of the Nebraska Athletic Performance Lab
+Interim Director of the Nebraska Athletic Performance Lab